breatheco-de/exercise-instagram-post/README.md

 ## What to do if you are stuck?

 Ask the instructor or classmates right away.
-Do not stay stuck for more than 15 min because this is one of your first exercises, and you are not expected to know everything.
+Do not stay stuck for more than 15 minutes because this is one of your first exercises, and you are not expected to know everything.
 Ask questions!!!

 ## Fundamentals